catalyzeio/stratum-docs/troubleshooting/troubleshooting.md

 # The Platform Troubleshooting Guide

-Welcome to the The Platform troubleshooting guide.
+Welcome to the Platform troubleshooting guide.
 In this guide we will give you an overview of common issues users may see when working the platform.
 Beyond that we'll walk you through common resolutions for these issues.

 ## Components